ytakefuji/python-novice/README.md

 For Python programming:
  -space describes the structure:
  -to practice Python, use ipython (interactive Python)
-0. numbers(integer, floating), list, string
+0. numbers(integer, floating), list, string, set
 $ ipython
 # concatenate strings
 In [1]: a='takefuji'